akaSybe/prometheus-metrics-reporter/README.md

 # prometheus-metrics

-Utility to generate prometheus metrics based on tasks from config
+Utility to generate prometheus metrics based on tasks from config.
+It's heavily using [prom-client](https://github.com/siimon/prom-client) internally.

 ## How to use